 and made every hotshot who heard it leap into action was

 given from right there on the spot.
 "TOOL UP!"
 The second

-most commonly used hotshot command was
+most commonly used hotshot command was "SADDLE UP"

-but it meant the same thing.
+the same thing.
 Prepare to engage.

 This command was then immediately followed by frenzied